hy-THU/group2vec/README.md

 ## Output files
 - group_embs:\
-This file stores the group embeddings learned by group2vec or group2vec++
+This file stores the group embeddings learned by group2vec or group2vec++.
+The results are in the form of a numpy array.

 ## Usage
 ```angular2html